 An Evaluation Ride is scheduled for experienced riders who are new to MacNair’s or those who are getting back into riding after some time away.
 This is a private lesson during which an instructor will evaluate the rider for placement with an appropriate instructor or group.

-Private or Semi-Private Lessons can be a beneficial supplement to Group Lessons and may be available on and individually booked basis for riders working toward specific riding goals and those who feel they need more individualized attention.
+Private or Semi-Private lessons are available for riders who lease or board a horse at MacNair’s, or for riders in the group lesson program whose instructors feel they need more individualized attention.
 We welcome riders not currently boarding at the farm to trailer their horses in for lessons or training rides.
-Private and semi-private lessons are not available as a regular weekly option for students riding school horses.

 Other opportunities: Group lesson students may wish to participate in MacNair’s “Keep It Simple” Schooling Shows, which are held four times a year.
-If eligible, riders may also participate in local shows off the farm.
+Riders who lease or own a horse at MacNair’s may also participate in local shows off the farm.